djaddison/learning-notes-svelte/notes/component_study1_mde.md

 - the resulting component fits on a single screen!
 - simple expression of a button in *42* lines of code
 - removing a significant amount of css abstractions makes it easier to understand, copy, or derive work from this component
-- the amount of code reduction was surprising. *1290* down to *42*!
+- the amount of code reduction is surprising. *1290* down to *42*!
 This is a significant reduction and would have a dramatic positive impact on code maintainability.
-Even with the additional code needed for adding design variations, the savings would still be dramatic
+Even with the additional code needed for adding design variations, the savings will still be dramatic
 - when the css is stripped to its simplest form, it becomes more noticeable when properties aren't needed
-- this sample button reimplements an `antd` primary button
+- the sample button, in the code reference section, reimplements an `antd` primary button
 - while the `antd` button implements additional features, with approximately *1290* of code and broad/mixed concerns, it requires a developer to have a deep understanding of the code before making changes
+- in the sample button, the visual design intention is hard to understand since properties are expressed as hard coded values.
+The relationship to a design system is not conveyed in the code.
+There are no local code cues that convey the intention to the developer.
+For example, they needs additional external context to know that `background-color: #1890ff;` refers to a design system color value.
+It's also know that these hardcoded values are easy to mistype and keep synchronized across files
+- reuse is awkward for a component user since visual design assumptions are baked into the component. ex: If a component is intended to be used across multiple design systems, it would be difficult to add or remove visual properties like `text-shadow`, `border-radius`, `transition`, or `box-shadow`.
+While the user could easily duplicate a simple button component and replace the styling, that might not be an option for complex components.
+Additionally, any forked components have a series of other SDLC related complexities
-- only implements `on:click` event forwarding.
+- the sample component only implements `on:click` event forwarding.
 Ideally, the component user would be able to bind to any `button` events
-- currently no means to represent all event bindings without explicitly listing all of events
+- there are currently no means to represent all event bindings without explicitly listing all of events
-- `on:click` event listener is added even if consumer didn't request binding
+- during runtime, `on:click` event listener is added even if consumer didn't request binding
-- visual design intention is harder to understand since properties are expressed with hard coded values.
-For example, the relationship to a design system is not conveyed in the code.
-There are no local code cues that hint the intention to the developer.
-They needs additional external context to know that `background-color: #1890ff;` refers to a design system color value
-- reuse is awkward for component user since visual design is baked into the component. ex: It would be difficult to add or remove visual properties like `text-shadow`, `border-radius`, `transition`, or `box-shadow`.
-While the user could easily duplicate a simple button component and replace the styling, that might not be an option for complex components

 #### Future exploration

 - it's considered bad practice to copy code as a form of deriving work, so how would derivative components be created?
 - is there a simple way to extend a base component in Svelte?
 Ideally there would be a way to express a component as a composition of `<ButtonS1>` with additional css overrides
-- can event forwarding be expressed as a compile time binding?
+- can event forwarding be expressed as a compile time option?
 - can visual effects be composed in a different way?
 Visual effects are often tied to visual characteristics of a design system.
 Ideally, the components would be expressed in a way that would allow for adoption by a variety of design systems that have different visual needs.
 For example: `antd` wave, `material` ripple.
 The way components in frameworks such as `antd`, and `material` are expressed, the visual effects are coupled tightly to the components and css
 - can the css be simplified now that the css abstractions have been unwound and removed? **(Study 2)**
+- what is the relationship between css properties and design system? **(Study 3)**
+- what approaches can be taken to describe the color relationship between a base color and interactive states? **(Study 4)**
+- *The previous questions can also be framed of as:* what approaches can be taken to scope css when there needs to be a mix of local, local override, and global state?

 #### Code reference